sy2002/TeleBall/index.md

 1. [Download](https://github.com/sy2002/TeleBall/zipball/master)
    the TeleBall package from GitHub or
    [Fork it on GitHub](https://github.com/sy2002/TeleBall/fork).
+   Important hint: Double-clicking index.html in the root folder of the TeleBall package will show you the offline version of this project page, i.e. you'll always have a convenient documentation handy.

 2. 3D print the case with your own 3D printer or using an online 3D printing service.
    Have a look at the [Case](doc/case.html) section to learn more.